Full course description

 - Click on the enduring material to begin.

 We have completed a pilot 6 months trial of the program and then conducted a survey among the participants with some of the results and comments shared below.
 We have completely redesigned the whole course based on the extensive feedback we received.
 We might repeat the process once a year to continue to update and improve the course.
-The next proposed update will be March 2021.
+The next proposed update will be in March 2021.

 Some of the individual comments are shared below:

-“A good opportunity in covid times when you cannot avail USCE, introducing neurology and its subspecialties, a direct contact through WhatsApp group, it's not only confined to watching videos only we get so much guidance regarding match, research, interview skills, etc. A direct zoom meeting every month..”
+“A good opportunity in covid times when you cannot avail USCE, introducing neurology and its subspecialties, direct contact through WhatsApp group, it's not only confined to watching videos only we get so much guidance regarding match, research, interview skills, etc. A direct zoom meeting every month..”

 “As a medical student from Pakistan, this really helped me get an understanding of how the US healthcare system works and also the fact that I can directly talk to senior doctors like Dr Bhatti which gives me an insight about the residency process.
 Moreover, talking & listening to people from many different countries really helped broaden my mind and gave me exposure to different opportunities that I couldn't have found here in Pakistan”